cemderv/cerlib/README.md

 ## Quickstart

-This is for those that want to get started quickly.
+This is for those who want to get started quickly.
 It assumes that you have a working C++ 20 toolchain and editor / IDE already.

 First, clone the repository: